skip to Main Content

 Brooke Holmes, Associate Director of Individual Giving

-Prior to her current position, Brooke also served as development administrator, development associate and senior development associate with Ballet Austin.
-In her role as development associate, she was the project manager for the $10.3 million capital campaign for the current home of Ballet Austin, the Butler Dance Education Center.
+Prior to her current position, Brooke also served as Development Administrator, Development Associate and Senior Development Associate with Ballet Austin.
+In her role as Development Associate, she was the project manager for the $10.3 million capital campaign for the current home of Ballet Austin, the Butler Dance Education Center.

-Brooke holds a Bachelor of Arts in Communications from Southwestern University and is a member of the Association of Fundraising Professionals.
+Brooke holds a Bachelor of Arts degree in Communications from Southwestern University and is a member of the Association of Fundraising Professionals.

 Maria Murphy-Mayberry, Senior Development Manager